Exactly Tips And Ways How To Prevent Obesity In Childhood

 • Encourage eating slowly and only when hungry to avoid overeating and promote better digestion.

-• Limit the presence of unhealthy foods in the household and prioritize stocking it with healthier alternatives.
+• Limit unhealthy foods in the household and prioritize stocking them with healthier alternatives.

 • Create an environment where food is seen as fuel for the body, avoiding using it as a reward or treating certain foods as special indulgences.